George Cornelius Gorham

 George Cornelius Gorham (1787–1857) was a priest in the Church of England.
-His legal recourse to being denied a certain post, decided subsequently by a secular court, caused great controversy.
+He was denied a vicarage due to his controversial views on infant baptism, and his appeal of that decision to a secular court caused religious controversy within the Anglican Church.

 Early life

 George Cornelius Gorham was born on 21 August 1787 in St Neots, Huntingdonshire, to Mary (née Greame) and George James Gorham.
 He entered Queens' College, Cambridge, in 1805, graduating with a Bachelor of Arts degree as third wrangler and Smith's prizeman in 1809.

 He was ordained as a deacon on 10 March 1811, despite the misgivings of the Bishop of Ely, Thomas Dampier, who found Gorham's opinions at odds with Anglican doctrine.
 Gorham's views on baptism had caused comment, particularly his contention that by baptism infants do not become members of Christ and the children of God.
 After being ordained as a priest on 23 February 1812 and serving as a curate in several parishes, he was instituted as vicar of St Just in Penwith by Henry Phillpotts, Bishop of Exeter, in 1846.